sahajpatel008/bittorrent/docs/README.md

 This project is a BitTorrent client implemented in Java.
 It was originally a command-line tool that has been refactored into a Spring Boot web application, exposing its core functionality as a REST API.

-The client can parse `.torrent` files and magnet links, communicate with trackers to find peers, and download complete files from those peers.
+The client can parse `.torrent` files and magnet links, communicate with trackers to find peers, download complete files from those peers, and seed files to other peers.
+It also supports **Peer Exchange (PEX)** for decentralized peer discovery.

 ## 🛠️ Tech Stack